MaxmilianDao/PHP/PasswordGenerator/README.md

 # Random Password Generator API
-This is a simple PHP-based API that generates random passwords.
+This is a very dumb PHP-based API that generates random passwords.
-The API returns a JSON object containing the generated password.

 The API accepts 4 parameters in the URL path: